 Commitment is key.

-The run won’t get done if I don’t purposefully schedule it and commit to doing it at that time.
+The run won’t get done if I don’t purposefully schedule it and commit to doing it.
 The only time a run didn’t happen initially the way I planned was when I switched from afternoons to mornings.
 The afternoons now are too hot to run, so I moved my Friday afternoon run to Saturday morning on Week 6 Day 3.

 Since then, I’ve been running in the morning.
 Even when I have a work trip.
-Even when it’s raining, or looks like it’s going to rain.
+Even when it’s raining, or looks like it will rain.

 I can spend ages thinking about whether I should move something, or just do it and get it over with.